 As part of the Planning Curriculum for my guided trips, every client is required to complete a gear list.
 To assist them in this process, I provide them with a gear list template, the same that is included below.
 Since 2011 this template has been shared with 80 trips and nearly 500 clients; it’s updated and refined annually.
 Unlike most other gear lists, this template is applicable to:

-- All North American backpacking locations — and, by extension, most parts of the world
+- All backpacking locations in North America (and, by extension, most of the world);

 Backpacking Gear List Template & Checklist